vram-guild/fluidity/README.md

 Most block implementations will use a BlockEntity as their component holder/provider, but this is not required.
 The provider function must map the context data to a component instance.
 How that happens is unspecified.
 The `BlockEntity` value in the context can be `null`, but `World` and `BlockPos` values will always be present.

 ## Item Actions
-Fluidity includes special-case component handling for interactive items like buckets and bottles.
-These items often need to have in-game behaviors when used on blocks that contain or are associated with a device component.
+Fluidity includes an opt-in system for adding behaviors to interactive items like buckets and bottles.
+These items are often expected to perform some action when used on blocks that contain or are associated with a device component.
 They also happen to have behaviors pre-defined by vanilla Minecraft and potentially by other mods.
 This makes a single, standard and centralized handling mechanism for these behaviors impractical.
 At the same time, adding special-case handling for every bottle/bucket/whatever combination to each block is also impractical.

 `DeviceComponentType.registerAction` associates a potential action with a device component type and one or more items.
 The first argument is a `BiPredicate` that accepts an `ItemComponentContext` and a device component instance.
 The intent is that multiple consumers can be registered for the same item/component, and processing will stop after any consumer returns true.
 Order of execution is unspecified, but this should not matter much in practice - the player can only be holding one item and clicking on one block at a time.